 Keep Your Contacts Clean

+A study showed that most contact lens wearers admit to at least one bad hygiene habit that puts them at risk for eye infections.
 If you’re a contact lens wearer, practice good hygiene consistently to prevent eye infections.
-A recent study showed that most contact lens wearers admit to at least one bad hygiene habit that puts them at risk for eye infections.
-To avoid an eye infection from contact lenses, follow these guidelines:

 Don’t Share Makeup